Runtime system: Relation to runtime environments

 The runtime system is also the gateway through which a running program interacts with the runtime environment.
 The runtime environment includes not only accessible state values, but also active entities with which the program can interact during execution.
 For example, environment variables are features of many operating systems, and are part of the runtime environment; a running program can access them via the runtime system.
 Likewise, hardware devices such as disks or DVD drives are active entities that a program can interact with via a runtime system.

 One unique application of a runtime environment is its use within an operating system that only allows it to run.
 In other words, from boot until power-down, the entire OS is dedicated to only the application(s) running within that runtime environment.
 Any other code that tries to run, or any failures in the application(s), will break the runtime environment.
 Breaking the runtime environment in turn breaks the OS, stopping all processing and requiring a reboot.
-If the boot is from read-only memory, an extremely secure, simple, single-mission system is created.
+If the boot is from read-only memory, a secure, single-mission system is created.

 Examples of such directly bundled runtime systems include: